jorgecarleitao/ipython-oidc-client/README.md

 At this point, you will be redirected to the authentication page of the identity provider declared in `authority`.
 Once authenticated (e.g. through MFA), you will be redirected back to the notebook.

-Once back to the notebook, re-run the cell above, and `token['access_token']` becomes the access token returned by the authority.
+Once back in the notebook, re-run the cell above, and `token['access_token']` becomes the access token returned by the authority.
 Re-running the first cell does not trigger a new authentication; in fact, running that cell on any notebook on the same jupyterhub will yield the same access token.

 At this point, you can run e.g.

 ```
 import requests
-r = requests.get('...', headers={'Authorization': f'Bearer {token["access_token"]}'})
+r = requests.get('https://api....', headers={'Authorization': f'Bearer {token["access_token"]}'})
 ```

 Once the token expires (typically after 1 hour), re-run the cell above to get a new token.

-This procedure can be repeated for access tokens to multiple APIs within the same notebook, naturally.
+This procedure can be repeated for access tokens to multiple APIs within the same notebook.

 ### Why not returning the token?